-Presented in Table 2 is the level of educational authenticity among public elementary school teachers, based on the mean scores and standard deviations.
+Table 2 presents the level of educational authenticity among public elementary school teachers, based on the mean scores and standard deviations.
 The domain reflective practice received the highest mean of 4.76, categorized as very high, followed by passion and commitment to teaching with a mean of 4.68.
 Building a supportive learning environment recorded a mean of 4.60, while empathy and emotional intelligence obtained a mean of 4.48, all categorized as very high.
 The overall mean of 4.63 is described as very high, indicating that teachers consistently demonstrate strong educational authenticity across all domains.
 The overall standard deviation of 0.42 suggests relatively consistent responses, with most perceptions closely grouped around the mean.

 This finding implies that public elementary school teachers embody key authentic educational qualities that enhance their teaching effectiveness and student engagement.
 The high rating for reflective practice underscores teachers’ commitment to continuous growth and adapting their methods to meet diverse student needs.
 Similarly, the strong score for passion and commitment to teaching reflects teachers’ dedication to inspiring students and making learning meaningful.
 The very high means for building a supportive learning environment and empathy and emotional intelligence highlight teachers’ ability to create safe, inclusive classrooms where students feel valued and understood.
 Collectively, these domains illustrate a holistic approach to teaching that balances professional growth, emotional connection, and nurturing learning spaces.